riley-vc/IntegratingProject/README.md

 | Memory Prefetching/Advice     | None                        | Uses prefetch/advise            |

 ---
-These results can also be verified from Nsight Systems
+These results can also be verified from Nsight Systems:

 **Regular GPU Implementation NSYS Report**
 <img width="1743" height="930" alt="image" src="https://github.com/user-attachments/assets/64cbd321-35da-4a8f-bceb-62306a90932f" />

----

 **Optimized GPU Implementation NSYS Report**
 <img width="1742" height="951" alt="image" src="https://github.com/user-attachments/assets/b3dda5ee-4590-4d90-b4f4-e48b5a2b8729" />

+With the different NSYS reports shown above, we can see that the optimized kernel only ran a portion of the unoptimized GPU kernel.
+It is 1/5 of the kernel runtime of the GPU kernel.
 ---

 This analysis shows that while both implementations leverage GPU parallelism and shared memory, the optimized version’s explicit memory management and kernel launch configuration dramatically improve performance, reduce latency, and enhance runtime predictability.

 ---

-### Image Quality Comparison
+## 4 Correctness, Verification, and Image Quality Comparison
 <div align = "center">

 <table>